 Google has operated its App Engine platform-as-a-service since 2008, but it’s a latecomer to cloud infrastructure.
 It originally introduced Google Compute Engine in June 2012, long after Amazon released its Elastic Cloud Compute (EC2) service in August 2006.
 Amazon Web Services is the unquestioned leader in cloud computing in terms of overall market share, towering over competing vendors like Google, Microsoft (Azure), and IBM (SoftLayer).

 Current Google Compute Engine customers include Snapchat, Evite, and Wix.
-To learn more about the service and its official launch, check out the video below.
+To learn more about the service and its official launch, check out the video above.